Petrobras 36: Legal proceedings and fines

 The Federal Public Prosecutor's Office filed a public civil action demanding compensation from Petrobras in the amount of R$100 million (US$42.6 million, or US$ counting inflation).
 Petrobras later appealed this decision and managed to reduce the fine by 50%.

 IBAMA imposed fines for R$17 million (US$7.2 million, or US$ counting inflation) for the environmental damage caused by the hydrocarbon spill and the use of chemical dispersants.
 Petrobras challenged the decision.
 In 2023 the Superior Court of Justice confirmed Petrobras had to pay R$5 million (US$1 million, or US$ million counting inflation) for the environmental damage caused.

 In July 2005, the Maritime Court ordered Petrobras to pay a fine of R$12,000 (US$, or US$ counting inflation) for negligence in the maintenance of the platform and for placing the EDT in an inappropriate location in disregard of safety standards.
 The military court also ordered five employees of the state-owned company to pay R$1,200 (US$, or US$ counting inflation).
 (Note: According to another source, the fine was R$871 (US$, or US$ counting inflation).)

 Eleven indemnification lawsuits were filed by the families of the deceased.
 Petrobras paid the relatives the equivalent of lifetime salaries.
 They also provided the families' children with fully-paid education scholarships through college.

 Petrobras and Marítima (through its subsidiaries Petrodeep and Petromec) entered a litigation around the insurance settlement.
-When the state oil company received the settlement monies (US$500 million, or US$ million counting inflation), they passed on to the trustee in charge of redistribution to the creditors – Arab Banking Corporation, later substituted by Den Norske Bank – the amount they would have paid the contractors through the chartering contract in place, i.e., US$325.6 million, (or US$ billion counting inflation).
+When the state oil company received the settlement monies (US$500 million, or US$ million counting inflation), they passed on to the trustee in charge of redistribution to the creditors – Bank ABC, later substituted by Den Norske Bank – the amount they would have paid the contractors through the chartering contract in place, i.e., US$325.6 million, (or US$ billion counting inflation).
 However, Petrobras retained the balance of the sum.
 Marítima's chief Germán Efromovich sued Petrobras on the basis that his company should be entitled to the entire settlement.
 In 2004, Petrobras won the legal dispute in a London court.
 This was one of several litigations between the two companies, which took place in Brazilian, British, and American courts.
 Proceedings were brought about concerning different services and contracts, including for the construction of six drilling rigs that had been cancelled by Petrobras and the execution of the projects for the P-36, P-37, P-38, and P-40 platforms, which Petrobras claimed went over budget and schedule.